1Best Oculus Rift Alternatives You Need To Try

 This is nearly twice what the Oculus Rift offers, though it has to be kept in mind that the increase in pixels is necessary for its ultra-wide FOV.
 Widening the scope of what a person can see should translate to a more authentic VR experience, one where their vision isn’t limited to a small area.
 Plus, the headset is a breath of fresh air among a riot of circular designs, going with an angular approach instead.

 Starbreeze has already demonstrated its potential by showing off titles like Overkill’s The Walking Dead at various venues.
 It’s also collaborating with IMAX to develop entertainment centers where individuals can come and experience VR games and films first-hand.
 The firm is planning to focus on the location-based market for now with no word on whether it’ll expand into the consumer sector eventually.

-We’re going to finish up our list of best Oculus Rift alternatives by highlighting a device which sounds too good to be true.
+We’re going to finish up our list of alternatives by highlighting a device that sounds too good to be true.
 The Sulon Q comes across as a superhero among headsets, combining AR and VR in one neat tether-free package.